-- 1.1 "The bed complement" of a hospital refers to the number of beds a hospital has in actual use, equal to or less than the licensed capacity. - 1.2 "Bilingual" means having fluency in English and in another language. - 1.3 "Birth center service" means a distinct and identifiable unit in a hospital with an obstetrical service, staffed, equipped and operated to provide services to low risk mothers-to-be (as defined in section 40.2.1 herein), or mothers during pregnancy, labor, birth and puerperium. - 1.4 "Change in operator" means a transfer by the governing body or operator of a hospital to any other person (excluding delegations of authority to the medical or administrative staff of the facility) of the governing body's authority to: - a) hire or fire the chief executive officer of the hospital; - b) maintain and control the books and records of the hospital; - c) dispose of assets and incur liabilities on behalf of the hospital; or - d) adopt and enforce policies regarding operation of the hospital.
+- 1.1 "Advanced practice clinician", as used herein, means an advanced practice nurse licensed in accordance with Chapter 5-34 of the Rhode Island General Laws, as amended; and/or a certified registered nurse anesthetist licensed in accordance with Chapter 5-34.2 of the Rhode Island General Laws, as amended; and/or a midwife licensed in accordance with Section 23-13-9 of the Rhode Island General Laws, as amended; and/or a physician assistant licensed in accordance with Chapter 5-54 of the Rhode Island General Laws, as amended. - 1.2 "The bed complement" of a hospital refers to the number of beds a hospital has in actual use, equal to or less than the licensed capacity. - 1.3 "Bilingual" means having fluency in English and in another language. - 1.4 "Birth center service" means a distinct and identifiable unit in a hospital with an obstetrical service, staffed, equipped and operated to provide services to low risk mothers-to-be (as defined in section 40.2.1 herein), or mothers during pregnancy, labor, birth and puerperium. - 1.5 "Change in operator" means a transfer by the governing body or operator of a hospital to any other person (excluding delegations of authority to the medical or administrative staff of the facility) of the governing body's authority to: - a) hire or fire the chief executive officer of the hospital; - b) maintain and control the books and records of the hospital; - c) dispose of assets and incur liabilities on behalf of the hospital; or - d) adopt and enforce policies regarding operation of the hospital.